JordiCorbilla/efficient-frontier-monte-carlo-portfolio-optimization/README.md

-# Monte Carlo Portfolio Optimization
+# Efficient Frontier - Monte Carlo Portfolio Optimization

 This repository demonstrates how to **simulate and optimize a portfolio** of assets using a **Monte Carlo** approach and a **mathematical Efficient Frontier** calculation.
 It identifies the portfolio with the highest Sharpe Ratio and compares its performance to a market benchmark (e.g., SPY).